mistryvatsal22/cyble_task/README.md

 # 🔢 Prime Number Checker in Python

 This project demonstrates how to check whether a number is **prime** using three different algorithms, each with improved time complexity.
-It's written in Python and optimized for clarity, efficiency, and scalability — suitable for both academic and MNC-level technical assessments.
+It's written in Python and optimized for clarity, efficiency, and scalability.

----

 📌 What Is a Prime Number?